DC9ST/tdoa-evaluation-rtlsdr/README.md

 ### Output:
 A html/javascript file with a map showing the receivers, the hyperbolas and the most likely position of the transmitter.
-Note, that the earth's surface is approximated by a plane (cartesian grid).
-The geodetic reference point is near the city of Kaiserslautern, Germany.